Cynarokss/DeskCraft/README.md

 chmod +x install.sh
 ```

 After you run it, you might get a message asking you to add a line to bashrc or zshrc.
-I really recommend copying that line and pasting it into the terminal, so you don't have to modify that file.
-If you do want to change zshrc or bashrc (which I doubt), use a text editor, open that file, and paste the line.
+To quit this error, use a text editor, open that file, and paste the line.
 Example:

 ```
 nano ~/.zshrc